netwizeBE/site/_hasp/02-hardware.md

 You can however use jumper cables instead, but it won't be plug-and-plug anymore.
 {: .notice--warning}

+**Info** The STM32F4 boards do not have network connectivity.
+You can use a compatible network adapter and configure it in PlatformIO.
+{: .notice--info}

 The following boards have been tested:

 - STM32F407VET6 Black (v2.1) has 512 KB flash